Describe a time you were in a place where you didn't know the local language.: IELTS Speaking Cue Card

 Follow up questions

-How did you manage to communicate despite the language barrier?
+How did you communicate with the locals despite the language barrier?

-What strategies would you recommend for someone traveling to a place with a different language?
+What strategies would you suggest for someone traveling to a place with a different language?

-I would suggest learning a few key phrases in the local language, using translation apps, and carrying a phrasebook.
-It's also helpful to be patient and friendly, as locals often appreciate the effort to communicate.
+I would recommend learning a few basic phrases in the local language, using translation apps, and carrying a phrasebook.
+It's also helpful to have a local guide or join a tour group to ease communication and enhance the experience.

 calendar icon